Getting a second passport

 The government can also force you to vote (or pay a fine), enforce heavy taxes, limit your source of income, in some cases even draft you into their army, and so on.

-You should plant your Citizenship Flag in at least 2 countries – but you should not live in those countries.
+You should set up your Citizenship Base in at least 2 countries – but you should ideally not live in those countries.

 Having a second and third passport ensures that you will always have somewhere to go even if your primary citizenship or residence runs into trouble.